apache/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 </tr>
 <tr>
   <td> parser </td>
   <td> The parser used to parse HDFS records if the format is 'binary'.
-Use 'hive- parser' for data deserialized by a Hive Serde (AsterixDB can understand deserialized Hive objects) or a fully qualified class name of user- implemented parser that implements the interface edu.uci.ics.asterix.external.input.InputParser. </td>
+Use 'hive- parser' for data deserialized by a Hive Serde (AsterixDB can understand deserialized Hive objects) or a fully qualified class name of user- implemented parser that implements the interface org.apache.asterix.external.input.InputParser. </td>
 </tr>
 <tr>
   <td> hive-serde </td>